dPhish/Documentation/modules/utilities/templates.md

     ![utilities-Phish template add new!](../../assets/utilities/templates/add_template.png "utilities-Phish template add new")

+    ---

+    - You can `drag` and `drop` the content you want to create your template, whether you're going to use it for a phishing campaign or an awareness campaign.

 > [!NOTE]
 > The same Integrated Development Environment (IDE) is used when editing an existing template.